Amplus2/betsh/README.md

     2
     3

-Can also be shortened to:
+Can also be η-reduced (shortened) to:

     for 1 2 3 print

-because print is a function that takes one argument.
+because print is a unary (one argument) function.

 ## While